ocaml/ocaml.org/data/is_ocaml_yet/gui.md

   - name: 3d graphics
     status: 🟡
     description: |
       These are libraries that are for manipulating 3D graphics.
-They offer a wide range of functionalities, including geometric transformations, rendering, shading, and handling user input
+They offer a wide range of functionalities, including geometric transformations, rendering, shading, and handling user input.
     packages:
       - name: tgls
       - name: glMLite